Serving the Webster Groves, MO community

 What’s the process for placing porcelain veneers?

-Once you and Dr. Wenzel decide that veneers are the right option for your smile goals, the process for placing them typically takes several steps over two or three visits.
+Once you and Dr. Wenzel decide that veneers are the right option for your smile goals, the process for placing them typically takes place over two or three visits to Webster Groves Dental.

 - Step 1: Dr. Wenzel alters the shape of your teeth to accommodate the veneer for a seamless appearance.